sundialSDK/sunrare/README.md

 }
 ```

-That's it, this is how it easy.
+That's it, this is how easy it is.

 ## Cache Content